Engee documentation

 Conclusion

-We have shown that it is not difficult to download a neural network in Engee and perform computations with it.
+We have shown that it is easy to download a neural network in Engee and use it to perform calculations.

-This mechanism allows us to organise a complex information processing pipeline consisting of high-level components.
-In particular, we can entrust some stages of information processing to pre-trained neural networks.
+This mechanism allows you to organize a complex information processing pipeline consisting of high-level components.
+In particular, to entrust some stages of information processing to pre-trained neural networks.